What is ivermectin?

 The safety of ivermectin in pregnant women has not been studied and such use is not recommended.
 Studies in animals have shown an increase in birth defects.
 Safety and effectiveness in children under 15kg has not been established.
 Ivermectin passes into breast milk and use during breast feeding is not recommended.

-No significant drug interactions are recognised.
+No significant drug interactions with ivermectin are recognised.